Stardust-kyun/dotfiles/README.md

 - My patched build of [dmenu](https://github.com/Stardust-kyun/dmenu) with features listed on the repo.
 - A mod for the discord client called [powercord](https://powercord.dev/installation).
 - A widget project called [eww](https://elkowar.github.io/eww/).

-If you are installing from a base Arch install, you will also need to install all packages in the `xorg` group as well as any needed graphical drivers.

 There currently isn't an installation script for my dotfiles, so follow this: